 A services company needs to learn to continually and evolve its processes.
 The discovery and refinement of process and messaging never ends.
 It is crucial to continue meeting or exceeding your customers’ expectations, remaining relevant to real client needs and driving operational efficiency.
 Once again, good luck to you!

 Mitch is the President and Cofounder of Intelligent Product Solutions (IPS).
 He honed his deep knowledge of product design on the strength of a 30-year career with companies that manufacture commercially successful products for the consumer, industrial, and DoD markets.
 Prior to launching IPS, Mitch was VP of Engineering at Symbol Technologies.
 He holds numerous US and international patents, as well a Bachelor of Science degree from Hofstra University, a Master of Science in Mechanical Engineering from Columbia University, and an MBA from Fairleigh Dickinson University.
-He can be reached at email@example.com.
+He can be reached at [email protected]ps-yes.com.